Hello good people. I missed writing for you! Hope you all are well these days. Strange times.

-SR: How do you feel women can benefit with studying tarot?
+SR: How do you feel women can benefit from studying tarot?

 KW: I think *anyone* can benefit from studying the tarot.
 It teaches a person to trust their inner voice, which often knows more than our left-brain oriented society is willing to acknowledge.
 However, for women especially, learning to read tarot can be valuable.
 It encourages us to keep our own counsel, instead of ceding our authority to others, and helps us to view our lives in a more detached manner.
 That written, there’s no substitute for consulting professionals when it comes to legal or medical situation—and this goes for anyone, not just women.

-Discussion: Is the Goddess thing just for women?
-What is with gender roles in Tarot?
+Discussion: Is the goddess thing just for women?
+What is the deal with gender roles in tarot?
+Do they matter?

 Waldherr writes in the workbook for the Goddess Tarot, “Goddesses aren’t the only women with myths of their own.
 Our lives all bear a story unlike anyone else’s: as rich and individual as any divinity, as full of amazing wonders and surprises, disappointments and joys.”
 The divine feminine (goddess energy) is about celebrating nature and natural healing, and non-violence.